makerdao/dai.js/packages/dai-plugin-liquidations/.mocki/README.md

    it without adding a new query or type.
 3. Run `merge-schemas.js` to merge the schemas and generate a new Mocki config file.
 You can just use Node directly: `$ node merge-schemas.js`.
-4. Spin up Mocki and try your query: `$ mocki --path config.yaml`.
+4. Spin up Mocki and try your query: `$ mocki run --path config.yml`.
 Mocki seems to have built-in mocks for most scalar primitives, like `Int` and `String`, but is missing some of the types like `BigInt` and `JSON` used in the API.
 If you get a "no mock defined for type" error back from the API when you load your query, you may need to stub out the value.